gordonguthrie/pometo/docs/technical_reference/functions_forwardslash_or_the_replicate_function.md

 B ← 1 2 3 ⍴ A
 2 2 3/[2] B
 -----^
-LENGTH ERROR (LHS vector doesn't match the selection axis:LHS has 3 elements - RHS Axis has 2 ) on line 3 at character 6
+LENGTH ERROR [LHS vector doesn't match the selection axis: LHS has 3 elements - RHS Axis has 2 ] on line 3 at character 6
 ```

 ## LHS Must Be A Scalar Or A Vector Or You Get A DOMAIN ERROR